Audi 5 cylinder turbo

 Warning

-It is prohibited to install MAP sensor in place of cold start injector.
+Installing a MAP sensor in place of a cold start injector is strictly prohibited.

 Idle valve